 It was NOT fun.
 But it doesn’t have to happen to you!
 Keep your breasts “emptied” regularly and it shouldn’t happen at all, but if you start to feel chills or develop a fever with no other symptoms, go to your doctor right away, as mastitis can turn serious very quickly and can hurt your supply.

 Be advised that when your milk comes in (which can happen anytime from 2-5 days post birth) it’s normal for your breasts to feel engorged, since the tissues swell.
 Having a bit of an oversupply at first is normal, since the body is still learning how much milk to produce.
 Eventually your supply will naturally regulate to meet baby’s needs.
-You can learn more about what’s normal (and what’s not) when it comes to breastfeeding in my free ebook!
+You can learn more about what’s normal (and what’s not) in The Tired Mom’s Guide to Breastfeeding!

 I thought it would be a matter of just putting the shield on and hitting the power switch, but pumping was a little more complicated.